Inference on a Distribution from Noisy Draws: Numerical illustrations

 The simulations clearly show the substantial bias in the naive estimator.
-This bias becomes more pronounced relative to its standard error as the sample size grows and, indeed, $\hat{F}$ starts falling outside of the confidence bands of $\check{F}$ in the middle and bottom plots.
+This bias becomes more pronounced relative to its standard error as the sample size grows and, indeed, $\hat{F}$ starts falling outside of the confidence bands (of the bias corrected estimator) as the sample size increases.
 The Empirical-Bayes estimator is less biased than $\hat{F}$.
 However, its bias is of the same order and so, as the sample size grows it does not move toward $F$ but, rather, towards $\hat{F}$.\footnote{Recall that the Empirical-Bayes estimator is not designed for inference on $F$ but, in stead, aims to minimize risk in estimating $\theta_1,\ldots,\theta_n$.
 In terms of RMSE it dominates $\vartheta_1,\ldots,\vartheta_n$.
-For the three sample sizes considered here, the RMSEs are $1.667$, $1.246$, and $1.000$ for the plug-in estimators and $1.233$, $1.018$, $.874$ for Empirical Bayes.} Only $\check{F}$ is sufficiently bias-reducing.
-Indeed, its confidence band settles around $F$ as the sample grows.
-We note that, while $\check{F}$ tends to be slightly more volatile than $\hat{F}$ in small samples, the bias-reduction outweighs this in terms of root mean squared error (RMSE).
-Indeed, the RMSE of $(\hat{F}, \check{F})$ across the designs are $(.0969, .0816)$, $(.0756, .0578)$, and $(.0620, .0424)$, respectively.
+For the three sample sizes considered here, the RMSEs are $1.667$, $1.246$, and $1.000$ for the plug-in estimators and $1.233$, $1.018$, $.874$ for Empirical Bayes.} The confidence bands of $\check{F}$ and $\tilde{F}$ settle around $F$ as the sample grows.
+The results also show near identical performance of the split-sample approach and the analytical approach based on our bias formula.
+Indeed, the curves in the left and right plots are virtually indistinguishable.

-The reduction in bias is again sufficient to bring the empirical size of tests in line with their nominal size.
+The reduction in bias in our estimators of $F$ is again sufficient to bring the empirical size of tests in line with their nominal size.
 To see this Table \ref{tab:normalsimulation} provides empirical rejection frequencies of two-sided tests at the $5\%$ level for $F$ at each of its deciles using both $\hat{F}$ and $\check{F}$.
 The rejection frequencies based on the naive estimator are much too high for all sample sizes and deciles and get worse as the sample gets larger.
-Empirical size is much closer to nominal size after adjusting for noise, and this is observed at all deciles.
+Empirical size is much closer to nominal size after adjusting for noise, and this improvement is observed at all deciles of the distribution.